-The developer tools requires administrator rights on the PageSeeder Server.
+The developer tools usually require administrator rights on the PageSeeder Server.

 - Project Files – this page lists all the files used in a specific customization.

 - Document config – all the document types specific available to the current project are listed.
 The default ones (inherited) can be viewed and the custom ones can be edited.
 A new document type can also be created.
 Project managers can access this option.

 All the files that define a customization are listed on this page, using the original hierarchy.
 Go to the Administration menu >[Project] > Template > Template files.

 Each file has various actions available through the icons on the right hand side:

 - For folders – the main actions are create a new folder/document, upload a document and delete.

-- For documents, they are download, show history, rename and delete.
-Each document can also be moved by simple drag-and-drop movements.
-Clicking on the document name will also show the document in a new page where it can be edited (if possible).
+- For documents – they are download, show history, rename and delete.
+Each document can also be moved by drag-and-drop movements.
+Clicking the document name also shows the document in a new page, where it can be edited (if possible).
 When editing a document, a previous version is stored and can be accessed using the history icon.

 The entire customization can also be exported using the Export button.
-It will download a ZIP archive containing all the document files is downloaded.
+A ZIP archive containing all the document files is downloaded.
 The export is not for editing purposes—more for recreating the project on a different server so you don't have to start from scratch, or for testing purposes.
 This same archive can then be imported back by dropping it on the dropzone and un-archiving it.

-The various document types and all the possible customizations available in the project are listed in a simple table showing all the possible customizations.
-A simple version of the table is visible on the toolbox page.
+The various document types and all the possible customizations available in the project are listed in a table showing all the possible customizations.
+A straightforward version of the table is visible on the toolbox page.

 Each custom configuration file can be created or accessed directly from this table.
-Clicking on the file name will open it in the View Bundle page (see below).
+Clicking on the filename opens it in the View Bundle page.